latchset/luksmeta/luksmeta.8.md

 * `EX_IOERR`     : An IO error occurred when writing to the device.
 * `EX_OSFILE`    : The device is not initialized or is corrupted.
 * `EX_NOPERM`    : The user did not grant permission during confirmation.
-* `EX_NOINPUT`   : An error occured while reading from standard input.
+* `EX_NOINPUT`   : An error occurred while reading from standard input.
 * `EX_DATAERR`   : The specified UUID does not match the slot UUID.
 * `EX_CANTCREAT` : There is insufficient space in LUKSv1 header.